ravinhwg/androidwedakarayoapp/README.md

 API_KEY: `22444f78447824223cefc48062`
 BASE_URL: `demo.ghost.io/ghost/api/v3/content`

 This project uses semver (major.minor.patch) use ` npm version` command to version this app.
-Native files would be updated automatically using `react-native-version`
+Native files would be updated automatically using `react-native-version`.
+You need npx for this to work.
+(Comes preinstalled with npm >= 5.2) If you don't have npx please first install `react-native-version` globally by running `npm intall -g react-native-version`.

 ## License